 Pigments are substances used for coloring; they are used in a technical manner, for example in the manufacture of dyes, varnishes, and plastics.

-Key relationships including those with significant groups of stakeholders and other networks.
-This can include shared values, the trust and willingness to engage that the company has developed, and related intangibles associated with its brand and reputation.
+Key relationships, including those with significant groups of stakeholders and other networks.
+This can include shared values, the trust and willingness to engage, and related intangibles associated with the company’s brand and reputation.

 ROIC – return on invested capital